raspberrypilearning/explorer-hat-buggy/worksheet.md

 ## Adding a GUI

-If you want to, you could create a GUI (graphical user interface) to control your buggy.
+If you want to, you could create a GUI (Graphical User Interface) to control your buggy.

 ![Buggy GUI forwards button](images/buggy-gui-forwards.png)

-1. With your other import statements, add a line of code to import features from the **guizero** library
+1. With your other import statements, add a line of code to import features from the **guizero** library:

     ```python
     from guizero import App, PushButton
     ```

-1. Underneath your import statements, define a function called `forwards()`
+1. Underneath your import statements, define a function called `forwards()`:

     ```python
     def forwards():